 Special Purpose Programs

-The Sustainability Special Purpose Funding Round aims to support schools in working toward their sustainability goals by funding projects that enhance energy efficiency, reduce the school's carbon emissions, and improve water management within existing school facilities.
+The Sustainability Special Purpose Funding Round aims to support schools in working toward their sustainability goals by funding projects that enhance energy efficiency, reduce the school's carbon emissions, and/or improve water management within existing school facilities.

 The program specifically targets initiatives that address Energy & Carbon and Total Water Cycle management with the overall intent to reduce reliance on external energy and water sources.